 During the last weeks I’ve published different articles about what onboarding is, how you can design it and why you should think user-centric.
-Now I want to take a closer look at a successfully designed onboarding process.
+Now I want to take a closer look at the successfully designed onboarding flow of Evernote.

 The Evernote icon welcomes you.

 Wait, there is more!
 An animation with the different functionalities Evernote offers.

 And a Call To Action.
 Designed in an eye-catching green.

 Trying Evernote Premium for free?
 Thank you for the nice gift but at the moment I just wanted to test the onboarding flow.
 I’ll get back to it when I’m convinced 😉

 *Continues with a free trial*

 A quick tour through the Evernote functionalities?
 This is exactly what I was looking for!
 Evernote doesn’t force the users to join the onboarding flow.
 They can try the app on their own too.
 But at this point I want to take the tour.

 Evernote does not just explain the functionalities, it mentions the benefits too.